 Love is not Easily Provoked when Love Thinks No Evil

-- Love gives others the benefit of the doubt in other words.
+In the Positive: Love Assume good intentions.
+Love gives others the benefit of the doubt in other words.

 This has to do with our thoughts.

-Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things” (Philippians 4:8 NASB).
+“Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things” (Philippians 4:8 NASB).

-I was guilty of thinking Hubby’s actions were ALWAYS motivated by selfishness.
+I was guilty of thinking Hubby’s actions were Always motivated by selfishness.

-He was always wrong in my mind.
+- He was always wrong in my mind.

-It tainted everything I saw in him.
+- It tainted everything I saw in him.